 Why test automation and what role it plays in continues deployment process?

 “I recommend test automation to every company which seeks to scale.
 At some point you have to implement automated procedures, since you can’t rely solely on manual testing for the long run.
 As product features and supported platforms grow, the regression tests increase exponentially and the ability to cover all the functionality manually becomes challenging.
 Test automation allows you to extend the coverage with highly efficient results in a timely manner.”

 “As for continuous deployment, in my opinion, reliable test automation is a crucial part of the entire process (Continuous deployment is used to minimize the lead time – the time elapsed between writing one new line of code and it’s being used by live users in production).
-One must implement automated tests in order to prevent bug leakage to production environments.
+One must implement automation testing in order to prevent bug leakage to production environments.
 At Gett we use Jenkins to support our build and automation flows.”

 What test automation tools are used in your organization?